d2207197/confect/README.rst

 ...     yummy.kind = 'seafood'
 ...     yummy.name = 'fish'
 ...     yummy.weight = 10
->>> yummy.name
+>>> conf.yummy.name
 'fish'
->>> yummy.weight
+>>> conf.yummy.weight
 10

+Configuration properties and groups are immutable.
+You can only globally change it by loading configuration files.
+Otherwise, they are always default values.

+>>> conf.yummy.name = 'octopus'
+Traceback (most recent call last):
+   ...
+confect.error.FrozenConfPropError: Configuration properties are frozen.
+Configuration properties can only be changed globally by loading configuration file through ``Conf.load_conf_file()`` and ``Conf.load_conf_module()``.
+And it can be changed locally in the context created by `Conf.local_env()`.

 Use ``Conf.load_conf_file(path)`` or ``Conf.load_conf_module(module_name)`` to
 load configuration files.
-It can be loaded before or after groups/properties declaration.
-Loading multiple files is possible and won't break it.
-But be aware, you should access your configuration properties after load configuration file.
-If not, you might get wrong/old/default value of configuration property.
+No matter it is loaded before or after groups/properties declaration, property values in configuration file always override default values.
+Loading multiple files is possible, the latter one would replace old values.
+Be aware, you should access your configuration property values after load configuration file.
+If not, you might get wrong/old/default value.

 >>> conf.load_conf_file('path/to/conf.py')